asaltanubes/TFG-Killing-vector-fields/Escrito final/schwarzschild/schwarzschild.typ

 effects could be explained using a retarded gravitational potential, however for a retarded potential particles tend to fall behind the atracting object and follow it instead of being dragged with it or even being pushed.
-Some animations can be fond in the following link.
+Some animations can be fond in the following #link("https://youtube.com/playlist?list=PLcY33dkO47jKidKZUIceZbS97LIOyDPFR&si=n9-VENUWXR6OF5nU")[link].
 // An interesting place to study that is not commonly treated is the moving black hole.
 // This is because one can always Lorentz boost to the frame that sees the black hole
 // as stationary and work in that reference frame.
 However there is some interesting